mathieudpnt/Ketos/docs/source/installation.rst

     pip install ketos

-Because Ketos uses TensorFlow as the deep learning framework, at this time it requires pip 20.0 or higher and python 3.6, 3.7, or 3.8.
+Because Ketos uses TensorFlow as the deep learning framework, at this time it requires pip 20.0 or higher and python 3.6-3.9.

 Note that GPU support depends on CUDA®-enabled graphics cards and the necessary drivers and libraries.
 Refer to  https://www.tensorflow.org/install/gpu for more information further instructions.